-As shown in the first data row of Table 2-6, \$8,794 million in in-state spending on renewable energy projects has a direct impact on GSP (\$5,915.8 million), employment (53,250 FTEs), and state and local tax revenue (\$635.2 million).
+As shown in the first data row of Table 2-6, \$13 billion in instate spending on renewable energy projects has a direct impact on GSP (\$8.6 billion), employment (75,737 FTEs), and state and local tax revenue (\$940 million).

-These renewable projects received an estimated \$635.2 million in state tax credits between 2007 and 2016.
+These renewable projects received an estimated \$1.2 billion in state tax credits between 2007 and 2018.
 Because in the absence of the incentive program, the state government would have spent the money on other government services, there is an offsetting direct economic impact that must be considered.
+Annual reports of state tax credits are published in May of the following fiscal year.
+Therefore, 2018 state tax credits were estimated using historical credits claimed from 2016-2017.